isXander/EvergreenHUD/README.md

 # EvergreenHUD

-EvergreenHUD is a minecraft project that aims to display the best-looking information on your screen.
-We aim for lots of configuration to make your experience unique and to your liking.
+EvergreenHUD is a forge mod to improve and add upon your heads up display.
+I, Xander, have been working on this mod for over 3 months and believe it really is the best HUD mod out there for 1.8.

+###### Announcement
+I would love if someone could work on a multi-version system for the mod as I think it could become very popular for fabric players and maybe even modpacks.
+*Contact me on discord @ isXander#0162*

 ## Summary